 Hi, guys, Mandi from Making Nice in the Midwest here!
 Recently I was really impacted by this Don Draper quote that came across my Pinterest feed: “Make it simple, but significant.”
 Lately I’ve been attempting to live out this mindset in how I decorate our home, and seeing that quote was a powerful way of putting what I’ve been feeling into words.
 I think having less things can be challenging for certain people (like myself), but really cutting back and focusing on the impact of simple and beautiful things can make a home environment more enjoyable to live in.

-We've been updating our little mid century ranch little by little, and most recently purchased this beautiful vintage-inspired light from CB2.
+We’ve been updating our little mid century ranch little by little, and most recently purchased a beautiful vintage-inspired light.
 Before installing it, I thought we had a great opportunity for a simple but significant decorative element on the ceiling.
-Making our own custom ceiling medallion was an easy way to add character to our living room and infuse our home with more of our style and personality- but in a simple way.
-I borrowed my dad's jigsaw for the task, and even though I was intimidated at using this tool for the first time, I was really surprised at how easy this whole project ended up being!
-I'm pretty proud of this little ceiling medallion, and love how it balanced out our large globe light, really giving the entire seating area a great presence in the space.
+Making our own custom ceiling medallion was an easy way to add character to our living room and infuse our home with more of our style and personality—but in a simple way.
+I borrowed my dad’s jig saw for the task, and even though I was intimidated to use this tool for the first time, I was really surprised at how easy this whole project ended up being!
+I’m pretty proud of this little ceiling medallion, and love how it balanced out our large globe light, really giving the entire seating area a great presence in the space.
 Check out my instructions below to learn how to make your own starburst ceiling medallion with a piece of plywood.

 Credits // Author and Photography: Mandi Johnson